cvossos2046/visual_speaker_diarization_project/README.md

 You need python 3.6.9 version and conda 4.6.11 environment.

 ## Dataset and ground truth
-The gridnews directory contains the videos that was used for training and testing as well the corresponding transcriptions files.
+The gridnews directory contains the videos that were used for training and testing as well the corresponding transcriptions files.
 [dataset](https://drive.google.com/drive/u/0/folders/1TO72-uN6_vexSOJdIr3HG-Hws4gyPCwT)

 ## Step for running the project